fBrx/dockerimages/README.md

-# docker.hugo
+# DOCKERIMAGES

-Repo for automated build of Docker image
+This repository contains the Dockerfiles for the images which are build underthe fbrx namespace on Docker Hub.